tc39/notes/es9/2018-03/mar-20.md

 DE: it would be great to have help with researching which dates conflict, what good times are etc.

 BT: We should document how we arrive at these dates.
-We should talk to conference organizers, to learn best practices(? may have paraphrased).
+We should talk to conference organizers, to learn best practices (? may have paraphrased).
 We could extrapolate out to 2021, for example with pretty good certainty about what those dates would be.
 That messaging would be very good for them.
 If we do an Asian meeting I don't know how valuable would it be for people.
 Who's willing to put up the money to host us.
 IIRC, it was pretty hard to find people to host us for those dates.

 DE: not really, in the end we had 10 potential hosts from whom we had to choose 6

 BT: Ok, well then nevermind.
-I don't know where everyone is getting their catering budgets, though…
+I don't know where everyone is getting their catering budgets, though...

 DE: only thing was that there seemed to be a shortage of east coast hosts but in the end it was fine.